ethereumclassic/Awesome-ETC/README.md

 ### The ideas behind the continuation of the original Ethereum project and the Ethereum Classic chain (ETC).

-*Note:* There is no centralized leaders on the Ethereum Classic network.
+*Note:* There are no centralized leaders in the Ethereum Classic EVM project.

 - [The Ethereum Classic Declaration of Independence](https://ethereumclassic.org/blog/2016-08-13-declaration-of-independence/)
 - [A Crypto-Decentralist Manifesto](https://ethereumclassic.org/blog/2016-07-11-manifesto/)